BOARD OF DIRECTORS

 Justin Pasquariello, MBA, MPA, Founder

-Executive Director, East Boston Social Centers
+Chief Executive Officer, East Boston Social Centers

 Justin, adopted at age nine by his foster family after intermittent stays with relatives and his birth mother, founded Silver Lining Mentoring (then AFC Mentoring) during his senior year at Harvard College.
 Recognizing the importance of many caring adult relationships in his life, Justin created the organization to bring more consistent relationships to other youth in care.